6G-SANDBOX/6G-Library/open5gcore_vm/README.md

 The **open5gcore_vm** 6G-Library component deploys a 5G Standalone (SA) Core inside an Ubuntu VM all in one with no external dependencies.

-Version 9.1.0 of the Open5Gcore is used for this component.

-This Component is only availabe in the Berlin Platform.

 ## Long Description